Abigael González Valencia: Extradition process

+Approval process

 On April 16, 2015, González Valencia's defense issued a writ of amparo to prevent the speedy extradition of their client.
 A judge agreed to shut down the possibility for a speedy extradition and granted González Valencia the opportunity to have an extradition trial.
 On October 11, a federal court in Mexico City stated González Valencia was to be extradited, but left it up to Mexico's Secretariat of Foreign Affairs (SRE).
 On December 21, 2016, González Valencia was approved for extradition, but his defense issued another writ of amparo.
 On March 14, 2017, SRE issued a communiqué where it approved the extradition, but cited that they would have to wait until the writ of amparo case was solved to extradite him.

 On January 19, 2019, a tribunal court approved González Valencia's writ of amparo from December 2016, effectively stopping any extradition efforts against him.
 In order to extradite him to the U.S., the plaintiff would have to issue a new request and have it be validated by the court.
 The court made this decision because the SRE did not mention the charges González Valencia was facing in Mexico in the extradition request, and was told that if they were to request a new process, they would have to include the charges in Mexico.
 The court also asked the SRE to analyze the charges he faces in Mexico and decide upon that if an extradition to the U.S. was required.
 His defense had argued that authorities violated the legal rights of González Valencia and that his extradition to the U.S. was unconstitutional, but the court stated the previous extradition requests did not violate his rights and were constitutional.

+Extradition

+On August 12, 2025, González Valencia was extradited to the United States.